 Introduction

-The OASIS EMTC (the Organization for the Advancement of Structured Information System’s Emergency Management Technical Committee), has developed a list of “event” terms for use in alert messaging systems.
-The creation of the list is an attempt to put some consistency into an important piece of information found in alert messages – the subject event.
+The OASIS EMTC (Emergency Management Technical Committee of the Organization for the Advancement of Structured Information Systems), has developed a list of “event” terms for use in alert messaging systems.
+The list of terms attempts to help alert message consumers put some consistency into an important piece of information found in alert messages – the type of subject event.

-A subject event justifies why the message was created in the first place, and it helps the alerting authority anchor the information contained in the message to a specific time and place for the message audience.
-The subject event is central to alert messages that use the OASIS CAP standard.
+A hazardous or concerning subject event justifies why an alerting authority created an alert message in the first place.
+It helps the authority anchor the information contained in the message to a specific time and place for the message audience.
+The subject event is essential to alert messages that use the OASIS CAP messaging standard.

 The EMTC generated the “event” terms list in response to concerns expressed by the Global Disaster Preparedness Center (GDPC), a resource center hosted by the American Red Cross.
-The GDPC raised concerns that the varied and free form usage of event terms is inconsistent in CAP services making it difficult to compare messages from different originating sources.
+The GDPC raised concerns that the varied and free form usage of event terms is inconsistent in CAP Services making it difficult to compare messages from different originating sources.
 As consumers of alert messages, they found there is no quick and definitive way to compare the language and meaning of the event terms found in various CAP messages.

-Understanding this, the EMTC approach to the “event terms list” (referred to as the “list” going forward in this document) has been to focus on “how” the list can help when comparing event terms.
+Understanding this, the EMTC approach to the “event terms list” (referred to as the “list” in this document) has been to focus on “how” the list can help when comparing event terms.
 The design and management of the list is such that consumers of CAP messages, looking to compare event terms from different originating sources, will have a means to do so.

 The EMTC also recognizes that many alerting authorities have their own terms; and that these terms, some long established, already work well in the communities they serve.
-Therefore, with the advent of the list, it is not suggested that alerting authorities change to using the OASIS event terms as listed, it is only suggested that the originating CAP systems for those authorities make a reference to the terms.
+Therefore, with the advent of the list, it is not suggested that alerting authorities change to using the OASIS event terms as listed, it is only suggested that the originating CAP systems for those authorities make a reference to the terms found in the list.

-Essentially, the EMTC defers to each and every alerting authority their choice of terms as those authorities have had many years to create a relationship with their audiences.
-The goal of this EMTC list is only to facilitate a more interoperable exchange of information to consuming parties.
-Interoperability means that consumers, even those not associated with alerting authority in any way, should also be able to easily process the information.
-With the methodology outlined in this document, it is hoped this objective can be accomplished.
+Understandably, the EMTC defers to each and every alerting authority their choice of terms.
+Those authorities have had many years to cultivate a relationship with their audiences and the EMTC has no wish to change that.
+The goal of the EMTC list is only to facilitate a more interoperable exchange of information to consuming parties that process alert messages from many authorities.
+Interoperability means that consumers, even those not associated with an alerting authority, should also be able process the message information in a standard way.
+With the methodology outlined in this document, the EMTC hopes this objective can be accomplished.
 The OASIS EMTC is asking CAP originators and CAP consumers to play a part in making this happen.
-Ultimately, OASIS hopes users, like the GDPC, will see the benefits.
+Ultimately, OASIS hopes users like the GDPC will see the benefits.

 Background - CAP Design

-CAP is designed as a means to convey information associated to an event of interest.
+CAP is designed as a means to convey alerting information associated to a hazardous or concerning event of interest.
 It does this for the purposes of alerting audiences to the impacts of that same event.

-Identifying an event of interest starts the process of creating an alert with the event becoming the subject of the alert message.
-Subsequently, CAP is then used to house the pieces of information associated to that alert.
-Consumers of CAP messages, those considered partners to the alerting authorities generating alerts, help disseminate and present that information to the intended final audience.
+Identifying an event of interest starts the process of creating an alert, with the event becoming the subject of discussion for each message if the alert.
+In CAP-based alerting systems, message originators employ CAP to house all the pieces of information associated to that subject event. .
+Consumers of CAP messages, those considered partners to the alerting authorities, help disseminate and present that information to the intended final audiences.